 Tunis is an interesting mix of old and new.
 The old city is known as the medina and is recognized on the UNESCO World Heritage List.
-The new city known as “ville nouvelle” can be recognized by its many colonial French buildings and architectures.
+The new city is known as “Ville Nouvelle” can be recognized by its many colonial French buildings and architectures.

-The Medina of Tunis has been an UNESCO World Heritage Site since 1979.
-This Medina quarter of Tunis contains about 700 monuments which includes palaces, mosques, mausoleums, madrasas (educational institutions) and fountains dating from the Almohad and the Hafsid periods.
+The Medina of Tunis has been a UNESCO World Heritage Site since 1979.
+This Medina quarter contains about 700 monuments which include palaces, mosques, mausoleums, madrasas (educational institutions), and fountains dating from the Almohad and the Hafsid periods.

-Bab el Bhar is the iconic city gate in Tunis which separates the Oriental part of Tunis including the Medina with the European part of the city.
+Bab el Bhar is the iconic city gate in Tunis which separates the Oriental part of the city including the Medina from the European part of the city.
 Bab el Bhar means “the sea gate” because of its close proximity to the Mediterranean Sea.
 The gate is also often referred to as “Porte De France” (the gate of France).
-The gate is made up of a lowered archway and topped by a crenellated parapet.
+The gate is made up of a lowered archway and topped by a crenelated parapet.

-The famous Avenue Habib Bourguiba is located in the new city (ville nouvelle) in Tunis.
-Originally named the “Promenade de la Marine“, it later changed its name in honour of Tunisia’s first president and national leader of the Tunisian independence.
+The famous Avenue Habib Bourguiba is located in the new city (Ville Nouvelle).
+Originally named the “Promenade de la Marine“, it later changed its name in honor of Tunisia’s first president and national leader of the Tunisian independence.
 This avenue is 60 meters wide, with two parallel roads lined with hotels, street cafes, and numerous shops.